sauterl/software-engineering/README.md

 README
 ==========

-This repository is used to manage the development of a project at universtiy of basel, fall 2015.
+This repository is used to manage the development of a project at the university of Basel, fall 2015.

 Project
 ---------